rharish101/CIL-Project/README.md

 ```sh
 ./inference.py /path/to/image/dir/
 ```

+**NOTE:** Here, you need to give the path to the directory containing the input images, as opposed to the root directory of the CIL dataset.

 The output images are saved in the directory given by the `--output-dir` argument.
 By default, this directory is `outputs`.